shubhi704/MD5/README.md

 **Step 2: Appending the Length**

-In this step, we append the lenght of the message at the end of the padded msg by represented it using 64 bits.
+In this step, we append the message length using 64 bits at the end of the padded message.
+Let's suppose your msg length is 300 bits, so you need to append "12C" by representing it using 64 bits.
+But one point to be noted here is, we represented the append length using little endian form.

+    00 00 00 00 00 00 01 2C -->   12 C0 00 00 00 00 00 00

+**Step 3: Initializing 4 Registers**

+In this step, we initialize 32 bits 4 registers whose initial values are:
+A = 32'h67452301
+B = 32'hefcdab89
+C = 32'h98badcfe
+D = 32'h10325476